 An interview gives a potential employer more information about you, your credentials, and your experience.
-Performance-based interview questions are based on your past experiences, and employers ask specific questions to learn more about each of these areas.
-In this article, we define PBI interview questions and offer examples of PBI interview questions and responses.
+Performance based interview questions are based on your past experiences, and employers ask specific questions to learn more about each of these areas.
+In this article, we at founderactivity will define PBI interview questions and offer examples of PBI interview questions and responses.

-Following are some typical performance-based interview queries and sample responses:
+Following are some typical performance based interview questions and sample responses:

-1. Describe a time when you had to make a tough choice.
+1. Tell me about a time when you had to make a tough choice.

 This query may be used during an interview to gauge your capacity for deductive reasoning and problem-solving.
 This query reveals information about your decision-making abilities.
 Use this question as a chance to demonstrate your capacity for risk-taking and willingness to do so.